ARA-290 (Cibinetide) (ARA290)

 Healing Phase 2 Clinical Trials

 ARA-290, also known as Cibinetide, is a novel peptide that represents a breakthrough in separating the tissue-protective properties of erythropoietin from its blood cell-stimulating effects.
 Developed by Araim Pharmaceuticals, the peptide is an 11-amino acid linear sequence derived from the helix B surface of EPO.
 It selectively activates the innate repair receptor (IRR) — a heterodimer of the EPO receptor and the beta common receptor (CD131) — which is expressed on damaged or stressed tissues.
 This selectivity means ARA-290 promotes healing and reduces inflammation without the dangerous side effects of EPO such as blood thickening and tumor growth.
 Phase 2 clinical trials have been completed for sarcoidosis-related neuropathy and diabetic neuropathy, showing improvements in nerve fiber density and neuropathic symptoms.
+The peptide has also shown promise for chronic wound healing and metabolic syndrome.

 Key Data